Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 Cuts Coming

-The Rockets started camp this past Saturday with 61 prospective players and were down below 50 by Wednesday, with another round to come following Sunday’s game.
+The Rockets started camp this past Saturday with 61 prospective players and were below 50 by Wednesday, with another round of cuts to come following Sunday’s game.

 “After the weekend, the 15s will all pretty well be done,” Hamilton said of this year’s bantam draft class, with those kids only eligible to play five games as affiliated players this season.